Downhearted Blues: Bessie Smith's recording

+Recognition and awards

-The National Recording Preservation Board included Smith's recording in the inaugural National Recording Registry of the Library of Congress in 2002.
+In 2001, the Recording Industry Association of America, with the National Endowment for the Arts, included it at number 315 in the list of the Top 365 "Songs of the Century."
+Additionally, the National Recording Preservation Board included Smith's recording in the 50 songs listed for the inaugural National Recording Registry of the Library of Congress in 2002.
 The board recognizes songs that are "culturally, historically, or aesthetically significant."
-In 2001, the Recording Industry Association of America, with the National Endowment for the Arts, included it at number 315 in the list of the Top 365 "Songs of the Century".
-The Rock and Roll Hall of Fame identified it as one of the "500 Songs That Shaped Rock".
 In 2006, Smith's recording received a Grammy Hall of Fame Award.
+Finally, the Rock and Roll Hall of Fame has identified "Down Hearted Blues" as one of the "500 Songs That Shaped Rock."